d-krupke/AlgLab-WS2425-material/sheets/03_sat/exercises/02_hc_btsp/README.md

 4. Test your implementation by running the script `python3 verify_hamiltonian.py`.

+> [!IMPORTANT]
+>
-**Requirements**: Use the Dantzig-Fulkerson-Johnson formulation for efficiency.
+> Use the Dantzig-Fulkerson-Johnson formulation for efficiency.
+Leverage
-Leverage `nx.connected_components` from the `networkx` library to identify connected components and use cardinality constraints to ensure each component has at least two edges exiting it.
+> `nx.connected_components` from the `networkx` library to identify connected
+> components and use cardinality constraints to ensure each component has an
+> edge leaving it.

 ### Deliverable 2: Bottleneck Traveling Salesman Problem (BTSP) Solver